shivishbrahma/geetishroban/README.md

   `pip install -r -I requirements.txt`

-- Download the songs using songscraper.py
+- Download the tracks using spotdl package

+  `spotdl -s "Alone Alan Walker`

+- Extract images and metadata into songs.json using metadata.py script

-  `python songscraper.py`
+  `python metadata.py`

-  [Note : You can install any other songs by changing songs array where you insert the song search queries.
-Here I used my own blog...
-[Geetilipi](http://geetilipi.tk), so many songs are not there, kindly check there.]

-- Run the index.html in your browser.
+- Run the index.html in your browser (if problems occurs use node server or serve using vscode servers).

 ## New Features to be added